 Thousands arrived with a few possessions and perhaps an old junker, hoping to make San Francisco their home.
 The city didn't let them down.
 Former city supervisor Angela Alioto, daughter of then-mayor Joseph Alioto, was fifteen years old during the Summer of Love.
 She said that it was fitting that it was the city of St. Francis of Assisi that welcomed so many so warmly.

 No one, least of all the young people themselves, had ever seen such a phenomenon.
 (Most people in our parents' generation had little or no recollection of the Roaring Twenties.)
 The atmosphere was giddy with excitement about possibilities for the future.

-Many of the newly arrived made their own clothes or haunted the depression-era vintage clothing stores and the yard sales.
-There they discovered old Hollywood or Guilded Age costumes and transformed them into the colorful, outlandish, theatrically charged looks of the Sixties.
+Many of the newly arrived made their own clothes or haunted the depression-era vintage clothing stores and the yard sales around town.
+There they discovered old Hollywood or Guilded Age costumes and transformed them into the colorful, outlandish, and theatrically charged looks of the Sixties.

 The clothing fashions of the day quickly became commodified and stripped of the individuality that gave them their initial charm and appeal.

 Like the Beats, the hippies developed their own language.
 Many terms have found their way over the years into the general vocabulary, such as bummer, hassle, rip-off, and uptight, while others have slipped into obscurity.